docusign/code-examples-powershell/README.md

    where {base_url} is the URL for the web app.

 1. PowerShell 5 or later
+1. PowerShell script files (PS1) downloaded from the internet that are not digitally signed are considered a security risk.
+By default, PowerShell blocks execution of such scripts.
+To bypass this limitation, you will need to run the following command at the Windows PowerShell command line: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
+   After executing this command, you can run the downloaded PowerShell script.

 ### Installation steps
 **Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 3 as it was automatically performed for you.